ArshRomana1/ArshdeepsBookStore1/ArshdeepsBookStore/README.txt

 1655
  added "IProductRepository Product { get; }" and " public IProductRepository Product { get; private set; }"
  to files IUnitOfWork.cs and UnitOfWork.cs Repectively

+ 1658
+ Added a new contoller Called "Roductcontroller.cs" and then modified the file and the i went to .models Project/ViewModels/ added a file called ProductVM.cs there.
+ And then modified that file as well as per the Instructions.

+ Faced an error in the ProductVM.cs file and then Solved it with the "using Microsoft.AspNetCore.Mvc.Rendering;" statement